pachun/boo/README.md

 ## License

 In case anyone comes across this and likes it enough to want it, [please take whatever you want](https://github.com/pachun/boo/blob/main/LICENSE).

+## To Do

+- Keep nvim-tree title at the top of the file explorer & retake readme screenshot